Gantry Crane I-Beam Clamp – Free Plans

 The main beam of a gantry crane attaches at each end to the legs or supporting elements.
 For many cranes, the main beam is an I-Beam which is known for its high strength to weight ratio.
 This image shows a main beam attached to the legs using bolts fastened through holes drilled in the I-Beam.
 This is, of course, a very sturdy attachment method, but it’s not very flexible.
 True, you can turn this leg around and bolt it with the top plate facing the opposite direction, but this only allows the leg adjustment of several inches.

-The beam clamp, does not require holes drilled in the main beam.
+The NEW beam clamp, does not require holes drilled in the main crane beam.
 It is not as strong a connection, but for the right circumstances, it offers a unique way of attaching.
-This way, the main beam attaches in a flexible way, allowing the leg to be positioned anywhere along the I-Beam.
+This way, the main beam attaches in a flexible way, allowing the leg to position anywhere along the I-Beam.

-The clamp design is simple, and the implementation is easy as well.
-The intent is to clamp a flat plate on the I-Beam without drilling holes in the Beam.
-This allows infinitely variable positioning to clamp the legs anywhere along the length of the beam.
+The NEW clamp design is simple, and the implementation is easy as well.
+The intent is to clamp a flat plate on the I-Beam without drilling holes.
+This gives infinitely variable positioning to clamp the legs anywhere along the length of the beam.